 Profile: Alleghany Corp (Y)

-CATA, primarily through its wholly owned subsidiaries Capitol Indemnity Corporation (Capitol Indemnity) and Capitol Specialty Insurance Corporation (CSIC), operates in the 50 states and the District of Columbia.
-Capitol Indemnity conducts its property and casualty insurance business on an admitted basis, with a geographic concentration in the Midwestern and Plains states.
-Capitol Indemnity also writes surety products, such as commercial surety bonds and contract surety bonds on a national basis.
+CapSpecialty, primarily through its subsidiaries, Capitol Indemnity Corporation (CIC), Capitol Specialty Insurance Corporation (CSIC) and Platte River Insurance Company (Platte River), operates in approximately 50 states and the District of Columbia in the United States.
+CapSpecialty also includes the operations and results of Professional Risk Management Services, Inc. CIC conducts its property and casualty insurance business on an admitted basis throughout the United States.
+CIC also writes surety products, such as commercial surety bonds and contract surety bonds on a national basis.
+CIC offers contract surety bonds in the non-construction segment of the market, which secure performance under supply, service and maintenance contracts.
 Commercial surety bonds include all surety bonds other than contract surety bonds and cover obligations required by law or regulation, such as licenses and permits.
-Capitol Indemnity offers contract surety bonds in the non-construction segment.
-CSIC conducts all of its business on an approved, non-admitted basis on a national basis and writes primarily specialty lines of property and casualty insurance.
-Platte River is licensed in 50 states and the District of Columbia and operates in conjunction with Capitol Indemnity primarily by providing surety products.

-NEW YORK NY 10036
+NEW YORK NY 10018-3410

 - BRIEF-Alleghany corporation announces preliminary hurricane Matthew loss estimate

 - BRIEF-Alleghany Capital Corporation announces acquisition by Kentucky trailer

 - BRIEF-Alleghany Capital acquires Diamond Technology Innovations by Bourn & Koch